karthik86248/BANG-Billion-Scale-ANN/README.md

 ## Cost Analysis
-A note on the cost analysis (CapEx+Opex) is uploaded to the
+A note on the cost analysis (CapEx+Opex) is uploaded to the root directory.